qchenevier/MBA_memoire/doc/quotes.md

 One can now also see a parallel between the typical forms of organization of the traditional big corporations and that of hospitals, universities, ministries and governments in general.

-As the new paradigm unfolds in the economy, its logic propagates towards all of society, modifying the common sense criteria that guide all sorts of organizations and eventually resulting in maximum social synergy.

 **The notion of a paradigm can be understood on three levels**